ikeohachidi/ikeoha/content/posts/spotify-music-streaming-sync.md

 draft: false

 ---
+This is part of an exercise I want to do where i think about the design decisions made by software engineers when creating features.

 ### Considerations
 - A user can login into spotify on multiple devices
 - If a user is playing a track on their browser this track and it's currently seeked position should be synced across multiple devices